 Filing a complaint about discriminatory treatment

-If an employee feels to be a victim of unequal treatment or pay, they can discuss this with you.
-You have to handle this complaint carefully.
 Is your employee not satisfied with the way you are handling the complaint?
-They can request an opinion of or file a complaint to the Netherlands Institute for Human Rights (College voor de Rechten van de Mens, in Dutch).
+They can request an opinion of or file a complaint to the Netherlands Institute for Human Rights (College voor de Rechten van de Mens).
+As an employer, you can ask for advice from the Netherlands Institute for Human Rights.